BRAZIL IN X-RAY

 SALINITY AROUND SOUTH AMERICA

-For biodiversity in these islands, Rocas Atoll has 18 spp. of insects and 7 of Aracnida (Almeida C.E. et al., Rev. Brasil.
-Biol., 2000); Fernando de Noronha has three endemic land snails (Salvador et al., Tentacle, 2022) and 453 spp. of insects in 21 orders, mainly Diptera and Coleoptera (Rafael et al., Rev. Bras.
+Regarding biodiversity on these islands, Rocas Atoll hosts 18 species of insects and 7 species of arachnids (Almeida C.E. et al., Rev. Bras.
+Biol., 2000).
+Fernando de Noronha is home to three endemic land snail species (Salvador et al., Tentacle, 2022) and 453 insect species across 21 orders, primarily Diptera and Coleoptera (Rafael et al., Rev. Bras.
 Entomol., 2020).
-Noronha worm lizard is a reptile sister of Caribbean members of this genus (Graboski et al., Mol.
+The Noronha worm lizard is a reptile closely related to Caribbean species of the same genus (Graboski et al., Mol.
 Phyl. and Evol., 2019).
-For data among Collomebola in Brazilian islands, see Lima et al. (Insects, 2021) for Poduromorpha, and Lima et al. (Diversity, 2021) for Entomobryomorpha.
-At bryophytes, Fernando de Noronha has 31 spp. in 14 genera and 14 families (Fieldguides, 2021), and Trindade has 38 spp., being 20 liverworts, 17 mosses, and one hornwort (Fieldguides, 2022).
+For data on Collembola in Brazilian islands, Lima et al. (Insects, 2021) provide information on Poduromorpha, while Lima et al. (Diversity, 2021) focus on Entomobryomorpha.
+In terms of bryophytes, Fernando de Noronha has 31 species across 14 genera and 14 families (Fieldguides, 2021), while Trindade hosts 38 species, including 20 liverworts, 17 mosses, and one hornwort (Fieldguides, 2022).

 BRAZILIAN RELIEF ‣ contrasting to the Andes, which rose to elevations of nearly 7,000 m in a relatively recent epoch and inverted the Amazonia direction of flow from westward to eastward, Brazil's geological formation is very old.
 Precambrian crystalline shields cover approx 2/5 of the territory, especially its central area.
 Brazil no has surface below sea level.